Matgenix/jobflow-remote/doc/source/user/introduction.rst

 Once the daemon is started, the runner loops over the different actions that it can perform and updates the state of Jobs in the database performing some actions on them.

-* After a Job has been ``CHEKED_OUT``, the Runner will proceed to upload the information required to run a Job.
+* After a Job has been ``CHECKED_OUT``, the Runner will proceed to upload the information required to run a Job.
 This includes:
-  * resolving all the references of the Job from the database (including everything in additional stores)
+      - resolving all the references of the Job from the database (including everything in additional stores)
-  * using those data to generate a JSON representation of the Job without external references
+      - using those data to generate a JSON representation of the Job without external references
-  * uploading a json file with this information on the runner Once this is done, the state of the Job is ``UPLOADED``
+      - uploading a JSON file with this information on the runner Once this is done, the state of the Job is ``UPLOADED``
 * The runner generates a submission script suitable for the type of chosen worker.
   Uploads it and submits the job.
 The Job is now ``SUBMITTED``.
 * When the SLURM job starts running, the code on the worker deserializes the Job object and executes its ``run`` method.
-Since All references are already resolved no access to the database is needed.
-The The output of the Job is also stored as JSON files and does not need access the database.
+Since all references are already resolved no access to the database is needed.
+The output of the Job is also stored as JSON files and does not need access the database.
-* In the meanwhile the Runner keeps monitoring the state of the process (e.g. a SLURM job).
+* Meanwhile, the Runner keeps monitoring the state of the process (e.g. a SLURM job).
   When it is completed marks the Job as ``TERMINATED``.
-* In the next step the Runner fetches the json file containing the outputs from the worker and sets the Job's state to ``DOWNLOADED``.
+* In the next step the Runner fetches the JSON file containing the outputs from the worker and sets the Job's state to ``DOWNLOADED``.

   .. note::

-    this step is skipped if the Worker is a local worker.
+    This step is skipped if the Worker is a local worker.

 * Finally, if everything went fine, the daemon inserts the output in the output ``JobStore``, marking the Job as ``COMPLETED``.
-Depending Jobs are then set to ``READY``.
+Dependent Jobs are then set to ``READY``.

 If some error arises during the execution of the above procedure the job will be marked accordingly and the execution of the Job is stopped.
 Other Jobs depending on the failed one will typically